ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/martin-shirlie-album-giveaway.markdown

   <p>The album is an 'open love letter' of carefully selected, uplifting Swing covers,\
   \ chosen by the couple to reflect on their relationship and includes two new tracks\
   \ written by their songwriter daughter Harleymoon Kemp.</p>\n"
-entry-title: "Win Martin and Shirlie Kemp ‘In The Swift Of It’ album!"
+entry-title: "Win Martin and Shirlie Kemp ‘In The Swing Of It’ album!"
-entry-content: "<p>Enter the draw to win Martin and Shirlie Kemp ‘In The Swift Of\
+entry-content: "<p>Enter the draw to win Win Martin and Shirlie Kemp ‘In The Swing\
-  \ It’ album by completing the form below before 23:59 on the 26th of December 2019.</p>\n"
+  \ Of It’ album by completing the form below before 23:59 on the 26th of December\
+  \ 2019.</p>\n"
 has-winner: false
-prize-description: "Martin and Shirlie Kemp ‘In The Swift Of It’ album!"
+prize-description: "Martin and Shirlie Kemp ‘In The Swing Of It’ album!"
 special-conditions: "Multiple entries are allowed up to one every day.\r\n\r\nThis\
   \ competition is also available on: http://club.expressly.io/competitons/martin-shirlie-album-giveaway"
 country-restrictions: